artem-zinnatullin/RxJava/docs/Writing-operators-for-2.0.md

 ## Warning on internal components

 RxJava has several hundred public classes implementing various operators and helper facilities.
-Since there is no way to hide these in Java 6-8, the general contract is that anything below `io.reactivex.internal` is considered private and subject to change without warnings.
+Since there is no way to hide these in Java 6-8, the general contract is that anything below `io.reactivex.rxjava3.internal` is considered private and subject to change without warnings.
 It is not recommended to reference these in your code (unless you contribute to RxJava itself) and must be prepared that even a patch change may shuffle/rename things around in them.
 That being said, they usually contain valuable tools for operator builders and as such are quite attractive to use them in your custom code.

 # Atomics, serialization, deferred actions